uri-library-data-services/iassist-preview/content/blog/opportunity-suggest-enhancements-american-factfinder.md

 date = "2008-03-11 14:40:19 -0700"
 draft = "false"
 +++
-\[copied from a post to the IASSIST membership list by Terrence Bennett.\] I\'m sure that this announcement will show up on a lot of lists, but in case you haven\'t yet seen it elsewhere, here it is.
+[copied from a post to the IASSIST membership list by Terrence Bennett.]
+I'm sure that this announcement will show up on a lot of lists, but in case you haven't yet seen it elsewhere, here it is.

-The Census Bureau is enhancing \"American FactFinder,\" the Internet gateway for downloading data from the Census, the American Community Survey, and other selected Census Bureau resources.
+The Census Bureau is enhancing "American FactFinder," the Internet gateway for downloading data from the Census, the American Community Survey, and other selected Census Bureau resources.